microsoft/chat-copilot/webapi/README.md

 ### Adding Custom Plugins

+> Though plugins can contain both semantic and native functions, Chat Copilot currently only supports plugins of isolated types due to import limitations, so you must separate your plugins into respective folders for each.

 If you wish to load custom plugins into the kernel or planner:

+#### Deploying with Custom Plugins

 1. Create two new folders under `./Skills` directory named `./SemanticPlugins` and `./NativePlugins`.
 There, you can add your custom plugins (synonymous with skills).
 2. Then, comment out the respective options in `appsettings.json`: